Author Jennifer Jacobson interviewed author/illustrator Melissa Sweet about her creative process, and we’re sharing their wonderful conversation here.

-Jennifer: In preparation for the workshop, I met with award-winning author Melissa Sweet in her studio.
+Jennifer: I met with award-winning author Melissa Sweet in her studio.
 Books she’s written include Carmine: A Little More Red, a New York Times Best Illustrated book; Balloons Over Broadway: The True Story of the Puppeteer of Macy’s Parade, a Sibert Award winner (for informational books) and a NCTE Orbis Pictus winner (for nonfiction).
 Her most recent book, Some Writer!
 The Story of E. B. White, was a New York Times Best Seller and garnered an NCTE Orbis Pictus award.
 Among the many books Melissa has illustrated are three books by author Jen Bryant: A River of Words: The Story of William Carlos Williams and The Right Word: Roget and His Thesaurus, both garnered Caldecott Honors.
 A Splash of Red: The Art of Horace Pippin, was a Sibert Award and Orbis Pictus Award winner.

 Jennifer: When I visited your studio, you were in the process of creating illustrations for a new book by Kwame Alexander.
 It was thrilling to witness your process for this particular book, and surprising to hear that you didn’t know if you could accept this project.
 Can you tell us a bit about your thinking and what made you finally agree to do it?